-Is it normal to have problems at school because of pain?
+Is it normal to have problems at school because of pain and functional symptoms?

-More than half of children with chronic (ongoing) pain have some type of problem with school.
+More than half of children with chronic (ongoing) pain and functional symptoms have some type of problem with school.
 These problems can be many absences, a hard time keeping up with schoolwork, lower grades and problems with friends.

 Should my child stay at school?

-Most children do better in their recovery from pain if they stay in school.
+Most children do better in their recovery from pain and functional symptoms if they stay in school.
 Making changes to your child’s daily schedule or providing accommodations can help your child be successful at school and stay on track.

 What could help my child at school?